Article I. General

 Yard – Any open space located on the same lot with a building, unoccupied and unobstructed from the ground up, except for accessory buildings, or such projections as are expressly permitted in these regulations.
 The minimum depth or width of a yard shall consist of the horizontal distance between the lot line and the nearest point of the foundation wall of the main building.
 (See Figure 1.3).

 Yard, Front – A yard extending across the front of a lot between the side lot lines and being the minimum horizontal distance between the street line and the main building or any projections thereof.
 On corner lots, the front yard shall be considered as parallel to all streets.

 Yard, rear – A yard extending across the full width of the lot and lying between the rear lot line and the nearest line of the building.
 Rear-yard depth shall be measured at right angles to the rear line of the lot.

 Yard, side – A yard between the side line of the lot and the nearest line of the building and extending from the front yard to the rear yard, or in the absence of either of such front or rear yards, to the front or rear lot lines.
 Side-yard width shall be measured at right angles to side lot lines.

 Zero lot line – The location of a building on a lot in such a manner that one or more of the building's sides rests directly on a lot line.

 Zone – A portion of the territory of the Town, exclusive of streets, alleys, and other public ways, within which certain uses of land, premises, and buildings are not permitted and within which certain yards and open spaces are required and certain height limits are established for buildings.

-Zoning Administrator (or Zoning Inspector) – The governmental official of the Town of Easton charged with administering the Easton Zoning Ordinance or his or her designee.
+Zoning Administrator (or Zoning Inspector) – The governmental official of the Town of Easton charged with administering the Easton Zoning Code or his or her designee.